Lost Horizon (1973 film): Home media

-On October 11, 2011, Columbia Classics, the manufacturing-on-demand unit of Sony Pictures Home Entertainment, released a fully restored version of the film on DVD, which reinstated all of the elements cut after the roadshow release.
-The DVD also contains supplemental features, including promos featuring producer Ross Hunter as well as the original song demos played and sung by composer Burt Bacharach.
-Some of these demos contain different Hal David lyrics from those in the final versions utilized in the film.
+On October 11, 2011, Columbia Classics, the manufacturing-on-demand unit of Sony Pictures Home Entertainment, released a fully restored DVD, which reinstated all of the elements cut after the roadshow release.
+The DVD also contains supplemental features, including promos featuring producer Hunter as well as the original song demos played and sung by composer Bacharach.
+Some of these demos contain different lyrics from those in the final versions used in the film.

-On December 11, 2012, Screen Archives Entertainment (Twilight Time) released an exclusive Blu-ray version of the film, with a 5.1 lossless soundtrack and an isolated film score.
+On December 11, 2012, Screen Archives Entertainment (Twilight Time) issued an exclusive Blu-ray, with a 5.1 lossless soundtrack and an isolated film score.